EloiSinglaMilian/NLP-Exercise-2/README.md

 # NLP-Exercise-2
-Python file and corpus for exercise 2 in the NLP course of the Masters in Theoretical and Applied Linguistics of Pompeu Fabra University.
+Two Python files and text files for exercise 2 in the NLP course of the Masters in Theoretical and Applied Linguistics of Pompeu Fabra University.

-To run the Python file you must have the .txt files with Catalan and Spanish names in the same directory.
+You must have all 4 files in the same directory.
+The code you should run is the one in "main".
+The code is intended to be highly customizable, and there are many parameters you can set.

 By default the code will generate 4 plots and save them to the same adress.
 This can be changed with a parameter.
-The code is intended to be highly customizabe.